Contact Form

 • Lawrence Lake, Marquette County.
 Not great for snorkeling or diving.
 Water usually only moderately clear.
 Busy with boat traffic.
 We loved the cottages rented out by Tall Pines Resort.
 Was a special experience diving near our own little cottage, from our own dock, capped off by a delicious fish fry by our own fire pit.
 Saw plenty of bluegill, bass and crappie.

 • Crystal lakeMarquette County.
 A favorite lake.
 One of Wisconsins' clearest lakes.
 23 min north east of Westfield.
 Not easy access (the lake is a 300 yd walk on a trail from the parking lot) but worth the effort.
-A lake that, before leaving it, always makes me pause, look back and say—"love that lake".
-(This is the lake I did a whole entry on earlier in this book called Crystal Lake, The Amish and Keeping it Simple).
+A lake that, before leaving it, always makes me pause, look back and say—"love that lake."

 • Moon (also called Birch) lake, Marquette County.
 Didn't care for it.
 Snorkelled the entire west shore from the boat launch looking for fish.
 Didn't see many.
 Lacked bottom depth variation.
 Seemed a constant shallow depth lacking interesting features, seaweed clumps and fish population.